tombeesley/PSYC121_2022-23/docs/08-Week9-analysis.md

 The other variables relate to social media use.
 We have the *instagram_followers*  and *facebook_friends*, which provide a (fairly crude) measure of how much someone engages with these social media platforms.

 1. Let's first take a look at the data on music preferences.
 We might think that people who like rock music are less likely to be in to pop music (and vice versa).
 To look at this *relationship* we can plot one score on the x axis and one on the y axis.
-Read in the data (make sure it's called "data_w9") and complete the `geom_jitter()` code to do this (we use `geom_jitter()` here because there are overlapping points.
+Read in the data (make sure it's called "data_w9") and complete the `geom_jitter()` code to do this (we use `geom_jitter()` here because there are overlapping points).

 2. Consider the pattern of data you see.
 In general, do people who really like pop (high scores) like or dislike rock?
-Conversley, do those who like rock like or dislike pop?
+Conversely, do those who like rock dislike pop?
 What pattern would you expect for these different relationships in preference?
 Talk about it with your table.

 3. Next you can add a mapping between *music_pref* and *colour* to show our boundaries for the three levels of the categorical variable